The Major and the Minor: Plot

-When the train is detained by flooding, Philip's fiancée, Pamela Hill (Rita Johnson) and her father, his commanding officer at the military academy where he teaches, drive to meet him.
+When the train is detained by flooding, Philip's fiancée, Pamela Hill and her father, his commanding officer at the military academy where he teaches, drive to meet him.
 Pamela boards the train and finds Su-Su sleeping in the lower berth.
 Imagining the worst, she accuses Philip of being unfaithful and reports his transgression to her father and the board.
 Amused, Philip introduces Su-Su to the assembled authorities.
 Pamela insists that she stay with them.

-Pamela's teenaged sister Lucy (Diana Lynn), a student of biology, immediately sees through Susan's disguise.
+Pamela's teenaged sister Lucy, a student of biology, immediately sees through Susan's disguise.
 She promises to keep her secret if Susan will help her sabotage Pamela's efforts to keep Philip at the academy instead of allowing him to be assigned to active duty.

 Susan becomes popular with the cadets, most of whom have refined a technique for stealing kisses using a description of the fall of the Maginot Line.
 Philip tries to explain to Susan why she should not encourage them, losing himself in a metaphor of lightbulbs and moths.
 At one point, he looks at her through his bad eye and tells her she will be a "knockout" one day.

 When Lucy intercepts a letter from Pamela to one of her connections in Washington, D.C., asking that her husband be prevented from helping Philip get assigned to active duty, Susan uses her charm to persuade the phone cadet to leave her alone near the switchboard.
 Pretending to be Pamela, Susan calls one of Pamela's Washington, D.C., contacts and arranges to have Philip's status changed.

 At the big school dance, Philip thanks Pamela: He reports for active duty in a week.
 She does not deny her role but refuses to marry him at such short notice.
 Cadet Clifford Osborne introduces Susan to his parents: His father is the client whose behavior prompted her to quit her job.
 It takes a while for Osborne senior to recall, but he eventually recognizes Susan and reveals her identity to Pamela.